matatk/landmarks/README.md

 Changes
 -------

+-   2.3.0 - 8th of May 2018
+    -   Add landmark labels to the border, which is now drawn more robustly and has customisable colour. \[[\#???](https://github.com/matatk/landmarks/pull/???)\]
 -   2.2.0 - 18th of February 2018
     -   Support [Digital Publishing ARIA module](https://www.w3.org/TR/dpub-aria-1.0/) Landmarks, and makes landmark role names friendly and translatable. \[[\#150](https://github.com/matatk/landmarks/pull/150)\]
     -   Always scroll to the top of a landmark when moving to it. \[[\#151](https://github.com/matatk/landmarks/pull/151)\]